 We help rebuild lives after brain injury through neuro-rehabilitation.
 Our mission is to enable people with an acquired brain injury to live independently with choice, respect, and the opportunity to contribute.
 Learn More

-Our dedicated team has a collective experience of over 30 years, and we are ready to advise and assist you with matters related to head injury claims.
-Our team can guide you through the PIAB application and advise on the best course of action to ensure you are awarded the fairest compensation for your individual case.
+Our dedicated team has a collective experience of over 30 years, and we are ready to help you with matters related to head injury claims.
+Our team can guide you through the PIAB application and advise on the best course of action to ensure you are awarded the fairest compensation for your case.

 Solicitors